dragoncoder047/tinya/README.md

 **`tinya.toBufferNode(samples, audioCtx, sampleRate=44100)` -> AudioBufferSourceNode<br>**
 Puts the samples into a Web Audio buffer node and returns the audio node.
 The node isn't connected to anything and isn't started automatically.
 To play it directly call `node.connect(audioCtx.destination); node.start();`.
 For stereo output the samples parameter can also be a 2-element array with 2 arrays of samples but there's nothing here that uses that yet.

+**`tinya.zzfxSamples(...)` -> array of samples<br>**
+Works the same way as normal ZzFX.
+If I implemented everything correctly it should also be sample-identical too.
+It does *not* play the samples, you need to pass them into `tinya.toBufferNode` and then play it.

 (TODO: write the predefined node types, macros, etc. here)